 - What are the costs to open a precious metals IRA?

 - The costs of the metals, setup fee, annual fee, and storage fee.
 The cost of the metals is as you see on ProvidentMetals.com.
-The fees for precious metals IRAs are all charged by the trust and custodial company.
-When deciding upon a custodian you should ask about set-up fees, annual fees, and storage fees.
-The fees will vary based on whom you choose as a custodian.
+The fees for precious metals IRAs are all charged by the trust and provider company.
+When deciding upon a Provider you should ask about set-up fees, annual fees, and storage fees.
+The fees will vary based on whom you choose as a Provider.
 The companies we have recommended are industry leaders, extremely affordable, and there are no hidden fees whatsoever.

 - Where are the precious metals stored?